sqz269/tlmc-etl/STEPS.md

 This section explains how to normalize the volume levels of audio tracks.
 Since web apps and the HLS protocol don't support ReplayGain tags, we'll directly modify the files to normalize their volume.
 This is a lossy process, so it's advised to back up your files if you wish to retain lossless copies.

-The normalization uses the EBU R128 loudness normalization profile, which is the default in ffmpeg.
+The normalization uses the EBU R128 loudness normalization profile.

-Detailed Parameter for FFmpeg default loudnorm profile:
+Detailed Parameter:
 - Integrated Loudness Target `I=-24` LUFS
 - Loudness range target`LRA=7` LU
 - True peak target `tp=-2.0` dBTP

-You can edit this profile by navigating to the script and under `mk_ffmpeg_cmd(src, dst)` and uncomment and edit the profile
+You can edit this profile by editing the file `Preprocessor/AudioNormalizer/normalizer.py` and under the variable `NORMALIZATION_TARGET`.

+This normalization process will be a two pass process, with the first pass detecting the file's loudness levels and the second pass applying the gains to the file to achieve the targeted profile.

+More details about the dual pass and loudnorm filter can be found here: https://k.ylo.ph/2016/04/04/loudnorm.html

 #### Important Noticies